Applying for a high-risk merchant account can be an incredibly frustrating process.

 - Do be very clear on exactly where your business is located and from where in the world the service is provided.
 This will save you time and frustration as well as help your merchant account representative to place your account on the best solution available with the highest likelihood of approval.

-Now that we have that out of the way let’s discuss how to prepare for the high risk merchant account application process so that you have the best chance of success and to make it as quick as possible.
-High risk merchant accounts are generally not approved in the same day like many retail merchant accounts are.
-High Risk accounts go through a much more rigorous underwriting and will take between 48 business hours and a week to be approved and activated.
+Now that we have that out of the way, let’s discuss how to prepare for the high-risk merchant account application process.
+This will give you the best chance of success and make it as quick as possible.
+High-risk merchant accounts are generally not approved on the same day, the way many retail merchant accounts are.
+High-Risk accounts go through a much more rigorous underwriting and will take between 48 business hours and a week to be approved and activated.
 You can download our checklist on the steps needed to start accepting credit cards.

 2) Business License.